hughperkins/coriander/test/cmake/README.md

-# Cmake usage of Coriander
+# Example of using Coriander in a cmake project

 ## Example